 Examples of keloid treatments include:

-Initially, your doctor will probably recommend less invasive treatments, such as applying silicone pads, pressure dressings, or injections.
-These treatments require frequent and careful application to prove effective.
-However, keloids tend to shrink and become flatter over time even without treatment.
+Initially, your doctor will probably recommend less-invasive treatments, such as silicone pads, pressure dressings, or injections, especially if the keloid scar is a fairly new one.
+These treatments require frequent and careful application to be effective.
+However, keloids tend to shrink and become flatter over time, even without treatment.

-In the instance of very large keloids, surgical removal may be indicated.
+In the instance of very large keloids or an older keloid scar, surgical removal may be indicated.
 According to the Dermatology Online Journal, the rate of keloid scarring coming back can be high after surgery.
 Your doctor may recommend steroid injections after surgery to lower the risk of the keloid returning.

-Although they rarely cause adverse side effects, keloids can be an annoying and sometimes physically embarrassing occurrence.
+Although keloids rarely cause adverse side effects, you may dislike their appearance.
+You can have a keloid treated at any time, even years after it appears.
+So if that scar is still bothering you, you can have it checked out.
 Treatments for keloid scarring can be difficult and not always effective.
 For this reason, it’s important to try to prevent skin injuries that could lead to keloid scarring.